karsonkalt/data_structures/recusion.md

 2. Identify the recursive case
 3. Get closer and closer and return when needed
 4. We usually have two returns.

+# Tip

+Every time I see a tree or converting something into a tree, consider recursion.
+Divide and conquer have recursion built into them.